Skip to main content

 What Does HIPAA Compliance Require for App Development?

-HIPAA applies if your app touches Protected Health Information (PHI) — any data that can identify a patient and relates to their health condition, treatment, or payment.
-This includes: names + diagnosis, email + prescription, device ID + heart rate data.
+HIPAA applies the moment your app touches Protected Health Information (PHI).
+That is any data that can pin down a patient and ties back to their health, their treatment, or who paid for it.
+Think name plus diagnosis.
+Email plus prescription.
+A device ID sitting next to heart rate data.
+Any of those combinations counts.

-The Privacy Rule requires: minimum necessary access (staff only see PHI they need), patient authorization for data sharing, designated privacy officer, and workforce training documentation.
+The Privacy Rule requires: minimum necessary access (staff only see the PHI their job needs), patient authorization before you share data, a designated privacy officer, and documented workforce training.

-Business Associate Agreements (BAAs): every vendor that touches PHI — hosting provider, email service, analytics tool, development agency — must sign a BAA.
-AWS, Google Cloud, Azure, and Supabase all offer BAAs.
-If your vendor does not offer a BAA, they cannot touch PHI.
-Period.
+Business Associate Agreements (BAAs): every vendor that so much as brushes PHI has to sign one.
+Your hosting provider.
+Your email service.
+Your analytics tool.
+Your development agency.
+All of them.
+AWS, Google Cloud, Azure, and Supabase will sign a BAA.
+If a vendor won't, they cannot touch PHI.
+No exceptions.

 What Types of Healthcare Apps Exist and What Do They Cost?

 Telemedicine Platform: $50,000-$100,000.
-Video consultation (WebRTC), waiting room, screen sharing, e-prescriptions, EHR integration.
-4-7 month build.
-Requires HIPAA-compliant video infrastructure (Twilio, Vonage, or Daily.co — NOT Zoom unless HIPAA plan).
+Video consultation over WebRTC, a waiting room, screen sharing, e-prescriptions, and EHR integration.
+Figure 4-7 months.
+One catch: the video layer has to be HIPAA-compliant, so Twilio, Vonage, or Daily.co.
+Not Zoom, unless you are on its HIPAA plan.

 EHR Integration App: $80,000-$150,000.
-HL7 FHIR API integration, clinical decision support, lab results management, care coordination workflows.
-6-10 month build.
-The FHIR integration alone takes 4-8 weeks depending on the EHR vendor.
+HL7 FHIR API integration, clinical decision support, lab results management, and care coordination workflows.
+This one runs 6-10 months.
+The FHIR piece by itself eats 4-8 weeks, depending on which EHR vendor you are wiring into.

 Can You Build HIPAA-Compliant Apps With an Offshore Team?

-BAA with the agency: Your development partner must sign a Business Associate Agreement.
-Not all offshore agencies will — those that do understand healthcare compliance.
-Geminate signs BAAs for all healthcare projects.
-You can hire Flutter developers for cross-platform healthcare apps, or get a free project assessment to discuss your compliance needs.
+BAA with the agency: your build partner signs a Business Associate Agreement, full stop.
+Plenty of offshore shops won't, and the ones that do are usually the ones who understand healthcare compliance in the first place.
+We sign BAAs on every healthcare project at Geminate Solutions.
+You can hire Flutter developers for a cross-platform healthcare app, or get a free project assessment if you want to talk through your compliance picture first.

-Background checks: HIPAA does not mandate criminal background checks, but most US healthcare organizations require them.
-Work with an agency that conducts checks on developers assigned to your project.
+Background checks: HIPAA itself does not require criminal background checks, but most US healthcare organizations do.
+So work with an agency that screens the specific developers it puts on your project.

-Incident response: Your offshore team must be included in your breach notification plan.
-If a developer discovers a potential PHI exposure at 2 AM IST, they need a clear escalation path.
+Incident response: loop your offshore team into the breach notification plan.
+If someone spots a possible PHI exposure at 2 AM IST, they need to know exactly who to escalate to, right then.

 What Is HL7 FHIR and Do You Need It?

-HL7 FHIR (Fast Healthcare Interoperability Resources) is the standard API for exchanging healthcare data.
-The US CMS Interoperability Rule (2020) mandates FHIR R4 support for Medicare/Medicaid plans.
-Most major EHR vendors (Epic, Cerner, Athenahealth) now expose FHIR APIs.
+HL7 FHIR (Fast Healthcare Interoperability Resources) is the standard API for moving healthcare data between systems.
+The US CMS Interoperability Rule from 2020 made FHIR R4 support mandatory for Medicare and Medicaid plans.
+By now Epic, Cerner, Athenahealth, and most other big EHR vendors all expose FHIR APIs.

-Integration complexity varies by EHR vendor.
-Epic: well-documented FHIR R4 API, sandbox available, requires App Orchard registration.
-Cerner (now Oracle Health): solid FHIR support, requires Ignite registration.
-Athenahealth: proprietary API alongside FHIR, less standardized.
+How hard the integration gets depends on the vendor.
+Epic: the FHIR R4 API is well-documented, there is a sandbox, and you need App Orchard registration.
+Cerner (now Oracle Health): solid FHIR support, with Ignite registration required.
+Athenahealth: a proprietary API riding alongside FHIR, so expect it to be less standardized.

-We have built healthcare applications for telemedicine, patient engagement, and clinical workflows — our medical healthcare case study and portfolio show the full scope of what we have shipped.
+We have shipped healthcare apps across telemedicine, patient engagement, and clinical workflows.
+If you want the real detail, our medical healthcare case study and our portfolio walk through what we actually built.

 FAQ